 Inmate Dress Codes: All policy and regulations governing inmate grooming will be adhered to by all inmates at all times.
 Inmates are required to wear their Inmate Uniform properly and in its entirety when working, regardless of their duty hours.
 All inmates must wear their Inmate Uniform properly and in its entirety during the Noon Mainline M-F (the only exception to this is if the inmate has a soft shoe pass and has not been issued soft shoes from medical, then they may wear their athletic shoes with their uniform).
-All inmates must have their shirts tucked in and shall not be permitted to wear dew rags M-F during normal working hours 7:30 a.m. - 4:00 p.m., regardless if they are in their Inmate Uniform or in their recreational clothing.
+All inmates must have their shirts tucked in, Monday through Friday during normal working hours 7:30 a.m. - 4:00 p.m., regardless if they are in their Inmate Uniform or in their recreational clothing.
 The only exception to this would be if they are playing a sport in the recreation area.
-Khaki shirts are to be worn by all inmates assigned to a work detail.
+Khaki green shirts are to be worn by all inmates assigned to a work detail.
 Shirt collars are to be neatly folded down.
 Wearing shirts with the collar pulled up is not authorized.
-Inmates may wear sweat shirts or thermal underwear underneath their khaki shirts.
+Inmates may wear sweat shirts or thermal underwear underneath their khaki green shirts.
 T-shirts may be worn by inmates in route to the recreational yard and back to their units.
 Tank tops and sleeveless shirts are permitted only in Recreation.
+Wave caps ("doo rags") are only authorized for wear in your assigned unit after 4:00 pm.
+This type of head gear is not allowed on the compound or recreation areas at any given time.
+There will be no exceptions to this rule.

 Inmates assigned to outside work details must be dressed in full uniform.
-Inmates in off-duty status, during normal business hours (7:30 a.m. to 4:00 p.m.), may wear personal athletic clothing in the housing units, in route to recreation, and in the recreational areas only.
+Inmates considered to be on duty status, such as food service workers, must wear the prescribed work uniform regardless of the time or day of the week.
+Inmates in off-duty status during normal business hours (7:30 a.m. to 4:00 p.m.), may wear personal athletic clothing in the housing units, in route to recreation, and in the recreational areas only.
 No personal clothing will be altered or marked with any designs or markings.
 Unless taking a shower in the housing unit, inmates are required to wear shirts at all times.
-Under no circumstances are inmates to go shirtless on the recreation yard or in the recreation building.
+Under no circumstances are inmates to go shirtless on the recreation yard or in the administration building.
 Non-business hours are defined as those hours after 4:00 p.m., weekends, and holidays.
 The type of clothing worn during these hours is optional for all off-duty inmates.
 Underclothing, except T-shirts, will not be worn as an outer garment.
 Authorized sports clothing (e.g., sweat pants, athletic shorts, sweat suits, etc.) may be worn, with the exception of tank tops.
 Shorts are limited to ones purchased through the commissary (refer to the approved Property List for retention in General Population).
 Clothing such as sweat pants, khaki pants, and sweat suit pants that have been cut into shorts are not allowed and are considered altered clothing.
+With the exception of the housing unit and recreation, inmates are not to be in possession of headphones during normal business hours.